Thinking about buying a second-hand van? Get expert tips on checking condition, running costs, and the best van models for delivery drivers.

 To make sure you continue being successful, you need a clear strategy for building your team, and you need to understand the roles that should exist in a courier business.

-This will depend on the size of your business, as you might just need one assistant if you start out as a solo owner-driver.
+This will depend on the size of your business, as you might just need one assistant if you start out as an independent courier.
 But that becomes more complex as your business develops from small, to medium and finally to a large courier company.

 This guide outlines the essential positions you need to consider as your business scales.